Translation of Financial Statements into Statistics

 - John Verrinder, Head of Unit for Macro-economic statistics, Eurostat

-Applications are to be submitted by September 13, 2021, via an online application form (click the button Apply).
+Applications are to be submitted by September 13, 2021.

-Experts and participants will meet on five live webinars:
+Experts and participants will meet during five webinars scheduled for:

 Each webinar will have approximately a break of 15 minutes in between.